jrgd/primary_exercices_generator/README.md

 ```bash
 php ./calculs.php
 ```
-this one generates tables for calculations
+this one generates tables for calculations; but it looks like i should do my own homework better first!

 Happy homeworking!